bytecodealliance/wasm-micro-runtime/test-tools/wamr-ide/README.md

 Now, the most straightforward way to install the WAMR IDE extension is by searching for WAMR-IDE in the VS Code extension marketplace and installing it directly.
 So, if you simply want to use WAMR debugging features in VS Code, this is the ideal (and effortless) way.
 And you are ready to [use WAMR IDE](#how-to-use-wamr-ide).

-> It is only recommended to download versions after 1.3.2 from the marketplace, as versions available in the marketplace before might have bugs.
+> It is only recommended to download versions after 1.3.2 from the marketplace

 Also, we have same version tagged docker images, lldb binaries and VS Code installation file(.vsix file) packed for each GitHub release.
 You can following the tutorial in [this section](#21-download-wamr-vs-code-extension-from-the-github-releaserecommended-approach).